-No. 69; January 2013
+No. 69; October 2023

-Asperger's Disorder was sometimes referred to “high functioning autism."
+Asperger's Disorder was sometimes referred to as "high functioning autism."
 This is because many of the children diagnosed with the disorder had average or above average intelligence and near normal development of speech and language.

 In 2013, the diagnosis of Asperger's Disorder was removed from the newly revised Diagnostic and Statistical Manual (DSM-5).
 Children previously diagnosed with Asperger's Disorder were included in the broader category of autism spectrum disorder (ASD).
 The new definition covers children who display problems with communication and social interactions.
 For example, they may not respond appropriately in conversations or misread non-verbal cues.
 Individuals may have problems understanding the perspectives of others during conversations.
 They may also have difficulty building friendships appropriate to their age.
 In addition, children with ASD may be overly dependent on routines, unusually sensitive to changes in their environment, or intensely focused on specific items.